Joyce Lishman

 Joyce Lishman (May 1947 – 20 January 2021) the first woman Professor at Robert Gordon University, was a leader in social work education and research.

 Education and career

-Lishman was the first pupil from her girls' high school in Normanton to be admitted to Oxford University, where she studied philosophy, politics and economics, graduating in 1968.
-She then went to study social studies and social work at Edinburgh University graduating in 1970, and practiced as a social worker in child and family psychology.
+Lishman was the first pupil from her girls' high school in Normanton to be admitted to the University of Oxford.
+She studied philosophy, politics and economics, graduating in 1968.
+She then went on to study social studies and social work at the University of Edinburgh graduating in 1970.
+She practiced as a social worker in child and family psychology.
 This experience she built on later in her career by developing a new social work service for children suffering from cancer or leukemia and their families, including bereavement care for the Malcolm Sargent Fund (now Young Lives vs Cancer or CLIC Sargent).